ggrossman/telechat-ng/README.md

 it probably wasn't when I gave it to him.

-Even though we were both at Cal at the same time, I never met Brian in person or even traded more than few e-mails with him.
+Even though we were both at Cal at the same time, I never met Brian in person or even traded more than a few e-mails with him.
 He, of course, went on to be one of the founders of the Apache Server and a leading figure in the open source movement.